crescent-network/crescent/x/farming/spec/02_state.md

 ## Historical Rewards

-`HistoricalRewards` struct holds the cumulative unit rewards for each epoch which are needed for the reward calculation.
+The `HistoricalRewards` struct holds the cumulative unit rewards for each epoch that are required for the reward calculation.

 ```go
 type HistoricalRewards struct {